EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 of local orbital is rather overkill for LDA calculations however.
 If you eliminate the Bi 5_d_ local orbital you can set GMAX=4.4 and significantly speed up the execution time.
 It is what this tutorial does.

-**blm** assigns the initial _k_-point mesh to zero.
+**blm**{: style="color: blue"} assigns the initial _k_-point mesh to zero.
 Note the following lines in _actrl.bi2te3_{: style="color: green"}:

         % const met=5 nk=0
         BZ      NKABC={nk}  METAL={met}  # NKABC requires 1 to 3 positive numbers

 BZ_NKABC governs the mesh of _k_-points.
 An appropriate choice will depend strongly on the context of the calculation and the sytem of interest; the density-of-states at the Fermi level; whether Fermi surface properties are important; whether you want optical properties as well as total energies well described; the precision you need; the integration method, and so on.
 Any automatic formula can be dangerous, so **blm** will not choose a default for you.
 In this case, a 4×4×4 mesh works well.
 Use your text editor to change nk=0 to nk=4.
 Alternatively, supply --nk=.. to **blm** on the command line, as was done in [this tutorial](Demo_QSGW_Si.html#nk).

 Note that as generated, _ctrl.bi2te3_{: style="color: green"} will reflect METAL=5.
 Using METAL=5 with the tetrahedron integration is the recommended way to handle Fermi surface integration in metals.
 See [this tutorial](FPtutorial.html#metal) for some discussion.

 See [Table of Contents](/tutorial/lmf/lmf_bi2te3_tutorial/#table-of-contents)